Understanding SIP Trunk Capacity: Concurrent Call Limits

 VPN for VoIP

 Using a Virtual Private Network (VPN) for your VoIP traffic can enhance security and potentially improve call quality by providing a stable route for your SIP traffic.
 This is particularly useful if you have remote workers or multiple office locations.
 A VPN ensures your calls are encrypted and secure.
-Check out this guide on VPNs for VoIP at Network World.

 Network Health Check